-- flights must be booked in advance and should occur as soon as possible after the product is released to minimize risk by initiating transport; - flights should be booked with minimum stopovers when HPC products are in-hand; - appropriate aisle seat allocation should be requested with sufficient room to enable the courier to check the temperature of the HPC during transit; - the courier must be aware of alternative modes of transport and have appropriate contingencies in place if substantial delays to airline schedules arise due to inclement weather or other incidents.
-Coordinate with the courier registry. - backup flights should be arranged if permitted by the airline; - notification of airline and security staff at airports, by the registry organising the shipment, is required at some airports and generally recommended for any departure, arrival and transit airport; - the courier must make contact with the collection centre at least one day prior to the scheduled collection; - all changes in original transport arrangements must be communicated immediately to the transplant centre and requesting registry; - the collection centre and registry must be provided with the itinerary and contact numbers of the courier prior to departure of the courier.
+- flights must be booked in advance and should occur as soon as possible after the product is released to minimize risk by initiating transport; - flights should be booked with minimum stopovers when HPC products are in-hand; - the courier must be aware of alternative modes of transport and have appropriate contingencies in place if substantial delays to airline schedules arise due to inclement weather or other incidents. - backup flights should be arranged if permitted by the airline; if not permitted backup flights should be arranged with another airlines. - notification of airline and security staff at airports, by the registry organising the shipment, is required at some airports and generally recommended for any departure, arrival and transit airport; - the courier must contact the collection centre at least one day prior to the scheduled collection or follow specific instructions provided by the collection centre regarding contact; - all changes in original transport arrangements must be communicated immediately to the transplant centre and requesting registry; - the collection centre and registry must be provided with the itinerary and contact numbers of the courier prior to departure of the courier.

-2.2 Motor vehicle transport arrangements (excluded taxi and public transport)
+2.2 Motor vehicle transport arrangements (excluded taxi, ride share services and public transport)

-When the transplant centre, in consultation with the registry decides that the most efficient method of transport of the HPC is by car the following issues must be taken into account to ensure that the transport of the HPC will not be delayed should the car breakdown, be involved in an accident, or held up by other road conditions or unrelated events.
+When the transplant centre, in consultation with the registry decides that the most efficient method of transport of the HPC is by car the following issues must be considered to ensure that the transport of the HPC will not be delayed should the car breakdown, be involved in an accident, or held up by other road conditions or unrelated events.

-- two couriers should accompany the HPC so that one courier may stay with the car whilst the other accompanies the HPC by other means of transport; - couriers must have no other commitments that may interfere with timely delivery; - both couriers must have a valid driver's licence; - an up-to-date GPS car navigation system should be available; - a hard copy of the travel route must be available; - the couriers must maintain contact with the cell product at all times, do not place in trunk; - the couriers must be aware of alternative modes of transport in case substantial delays arise in consultation with the courier registry; - all changes to original transport arrangements must be communicated immediately to the transplant centre and receiving registry; - the couriers are responsible for their driving behaviour.
-Traffic fines are to paid by the courier, not by the transplant centre; - insurance must be arranged.
+- two couriers should accompany the HPC so that one courier may stay with the car whilst the other accompanies the HPC by other means of transport; - both couriers must have no other commitments that may interfere with timely delivery; - both couriers must have a valid driver's licence; - an up-to-date GPS car navigation system should be available; - a hard copy of the travel route must be available; - the couriers must maintain contact with the cell product at all times, do not place in trunk; - the couriers must be aware of alternative modes of transport in case substantial delays arise in consultation with the requesting registry; - all changes to original transport arrangements must be communicated immediately to the transplant centre and receiving registry; - the couriers are responsible for their driving behaviour.
+Traffic fines are to be paid by the courier, not by the transplant centre; - insurance must be arranged.

-Transport Guidelines
+UMDA Transport Guidelines

-Document type Guidelines WG/Committee WGRE
+Document type Guidelines Pillar Quality

-Document reference 20160517-WGRE-PPR-Transport Approved by WGRE
+Document reference EQ.P.Courier Guidelines Approved by ED

-Version 2 Approval date 20160517
+Version 4 Approval date 20210609

 Drafting date Status Public